 - 1. Inspect posterior chest for lesions or swelling.
 State, "I am inspecting the back of your chest." - 2.
 Palpate the posterior chest for masses or tenderness using moderately firm pressure. - 3.
 Check chest expansion (respiratory excursion).
 Wrap hands around the lower portion of the ribs with thumbs pointing upward.
-Have the patient take a deep breath. - 4.
-Test for tactile fremitus.
-Using the bony portion of hands (palmar side of knuckles, or lateral edge of hands on pinky side), have patient say "99", comparing symmetric areas.
+Have the patient take a deep breath. - Test for tactile fremitus.
+Using the ball (bony part of the palm at the base of the fingers) of your hands or ulnar surface, have patient say "99", comparing symmetric areas.
 Test upper, middle, and lower lung fields. - 5.
 Percuss the posterior chest wall comparing sides symmetrically and bilaterally: start with the upper fields, then middle fields, then lower lung fields (top to bottom) - 6.
 Auscultate the lungs with the diaphragm of the stethoscope, as the patient (1) breathes deeply (2) through an open mouth.
 Compare sides symmetrically and bilaterally in upper, middle, and lower lung fields.
 Must listen through the entire breath cycle each time. - 7.
 Auscultate for egophony.
 Auscultate for E-to-A change by asking the patient to say "E" while auscultating the posterior lung fields with the diaphragm of the stethoscope.
 Compare sides symmetrically and bilaterally in upper, middle, and lower lung fields.

-Anterior Thorax (the patient may be seated or supine)
+Anterior Thorax (9.5) Note: the patient may be seated or supine

 - 1. Inspect the anterior chest.
 State "I am inspecting the front of your chest." - 2.
 Palpate the anterior chest in the upper fields only - 3.
-Auscultate the anterior lung fields in the upper lobes; stethoscope should be placed between the collarbone and top of the breast.
+Auscultate the anterior lung fields in the upper lobes; stethoscope should be placed between the collar bone and top of the breast.
 Compare sides bilaterally, as the patient (1) breathes deeply (2) through an open mouth.
 Must listen through the entire breath cycle each time. - 4.
 Auscultate the right middle lobe by listening with the diaphragm of the stethoscope around the right breast anterior to the mid-axillary line, as the patient (1) breathes deeply (2) through an open mouth.
 Must listen through the entire breath cycle.